 Even if the date isn’t set for a party, you could work on the basic design, template and start making various elements, like envelopes.

-Other craft projects you can get started on now are planning, purchasing and crafting party favors.
+Other craft projects you can get started on now are planning, purchasing and making party favors.

 Party Decor & Gifts